Today, at long last, and in response to popular demand, a post on the Research Statement.

 - Put your name and the words “Research Statement” centered at the top.

-- Use a 5-paragraph model as follows:
+- If unsure how to structure, use a 5-paragraph model as follows:

 Para 1: A brief paragraph sketching the overarching thematics and topic of your research, situating it disciplinarily.
-You may consider using the first paragraph template given in Dr. Karen’s Foolproof Grant Template, although in many cases that could be overkill length-wise.

 Para 2: A summary of the dissertation research.
 This may replicate to some extent the paragraph on the dissertation in the cover letter, but it must have more detail about the methods, the theoretical foundations, and most of all, the core arguments.
+Here, give a chapter summary, approximately one sentence per chapter.

 Para 3: A brief description of the contribution of the dissertation research to your field or fields, and a summary of publications associated with the dissertation research, including a plan for the book, if you are in a book field.